Newsletter

 © Wendel White, Manual Training and Industrial School for Colored Youth, Bordentown, New Jersey.
 Pigment Inkjet Print on Paper.
 13.3 x 20 inches.
 Image courtesy of the artist

 The third series, “Schools for the Colored,” tells another suppressed story: that of segregated schooling in locations beyond the South, where we might not expect to find it: in New Jersey, Pennsylvania, Ohio and Indiana.
 The schools are varied: some are simple, one-story, wooden structures, others are undecorated, in the manner of industrial buildings.
 A few of them aspired to more, citing art deco aspiration and even Classical pediments with columns.
-The last of the series raises a particularly ironic history: the Enlightenment revival of Classical ideals, here used in support of apartheid education, itself supported by fear and false science.
+This raises a particularly ironic history: the Enlightenment revival of Classical ideals, here used in support of apartheid education, itself supported by fear and false science.
 White digitally suppressed the surrounding landscapes, so they read as ghostly gray, while the schools are shown in detailed black and white.
 The locations are indistinct enough that they might be anywhere, White suggests.
 Perhaps you passed one when getting to the exhibition.
 In several photographs White has placed a building’s black silhouette within the pale landscapes, to represent schools that have not survived.
 One school for white children no longer stands and White represents it with a white silhouette in a detailed black and white setting; it was in a black neighborhood.

 A black and white photo shows a large public school in Philadelphia which once had been segregated and for Blacks only.